All listings on the Marketplace should meet the following general guidelines:

 - Use Sequence for mostly linear workflows and flowcharts in case of many decisions.
 Keep your solution modular so that users can easily reuse and customize it.

 - Use annotations to add more detailed explanations about parts of workflows.

 - The listing is parameterized by having at least one input or output argument.

 - The listing has clear use cases and is reusable.

 - Passwords or sensitive information should not be exposed or recorded by the workflow.

 For Frameworks and Solutions use configuration files where needed.

 From a Legal perspective, many websites’ policies clearly state that they do not allow the extraction of content from their websites, including the use of "bots".
-This is why we recommend against using data scrapping to perform any such actions without consulting the Terms and Conditions of the specific website where the scrapping is intended to take place.
+This is why we recommend against using data scraping to perform any such actions without consulting the Terms and Conditions of the specific website where the scraping is intended to take place.

 As an alternative to data scraping, we suggest using APIs if possible.